 Conclusion

-The potential of moist participated lithium for gas capture and storage over ambient temperature range is examined.
-It was shown that presence of moisture supplies the energy needed to overcome the barriers in lithium-gas reactions.
-It is shown that lithium reaction with gases in a moist environment provides an energy-economy sustainable rout for gas capture to address the greenhouse gas control practices and air pollution challenges.
-In addition, this proposal suggests that gas separation and purification can be achievable with significant recovery and selectivity for gas pairs when the reaction kinetics of the two pairs is highly comparable.
+The potential use of lithium for reactive gas capture and storage over ambient temperature range by the aid of low moisture contents is examined.
+A modified temperature programmed kinetic monte-carlo method developed and used utilizing density functional theory based determined reactivity data.
+Parameters such as gas concentrations, adsorbent amount/size and moisture content were examined.
+It is shown that lithium reaction with gases in a moist environment provides an energy-economy sustainable rout to address the greenhouse gas control practices and air pollution challenges as well as gas storage from industrial gas production and explorations units.
+In addition, this proposal suggests that gas separation and purification can be achievable with significant recovery and selectivity for gas pairs when the reaction kinetics of the two pairs is highly comparable such as binaries containing methane.

 Supporting Information